kallehiitola/evermail/Documentation/Security.md

   }
   ```
 - Safety: leave `Enabled` as `false` (or remove the section entirely) in any shared dev/staging/prod environment to avoid accidental bypasses.
 The helper never runs in production, but still avoid merging the configuration section outside local dev.
+- **How to revert when no longer needed**:
+  1. Set `AiImpersonation.Enabled` to `false` (or delete the section) in `appsettings.Development.json`, then restart Aspire so the middleware/endpoint short-circuits immediately.
+  2. Remove the `?ai=1` query string from any bookmarked URLs; the bootstrapper will skip token acquisition and previously stored tokens remain untouched.
+  3. (Optional hard delete) Remove `AiImpersonationBootstrapper`, the `GET /api/v1/dev/ai-auth` endpoint, and the middleware registration in `Program.cs` the next time you tidy up.
+Those files/components are only referenced from the dev helper, so deleting them reverts everything to the standard auth flow.

 ## Data Protection